signature-opensource/CK-Globalization/CK.Globalization/UserMessage/README.md

 Its goal is to define a "user message" by providing:
 - A `[MCString](../MCString.cs) Message` property .
 - A `UserMessageLevel Level` property that is an enum `Info`/`Warn`/`Error`.
+- An optional `byte Depth` that enables a list of user messages to be "stuctured".
+This Depth can be set with `With( byte depth )` when needed.

 Static factory methods can be used to create `UserMessage` from a plain text, an interpolated string, with an explicit `ExtendedCultureInfo` (ar a `NormalizedCultureInfo` that specializes